Chaoses-Ib/ComputerSoftware/Software Engineering/UML/State Machine Diagram.md

 ![](images/composite-state.png)

 A **composite state (complex state, nested state)** is a state that contains multiple other states as well as pseudostates.
 The states contained within a composite state are referred to as its **substates**.

+[^classroom]: UML @ Classroom: An Introduction to Object-Oriented Modeling